Magic Lantern Theatre

-Tom Stuart and Edward Coker founded Spokane’s first Magic Lantern in 1973.
+Tom Stuart and Edward Coker founded Spokane’s first Magic Lantern Theatre in 1973.
 After its opening it used vintage 1931 projectors for its one screen until a 1979 remodeling gave it a chance to update to a platter system.
 The number of screens eventually increased to three.

-The Spokesman-Review said in 1997 that the Wall Street Magic Lantern owners were moving to another location and planned to retain the Magic Lantern name for their new theater.
+The Spokesman-Review said in 1997 that the Wall Street Magic Lantern Theatre owners were moving to another location and planned to retain the Magic Lantern name for their new theatre.
 However the tenants, who were moving into the old Wall Street location to open a brewpub and cinema, said they owned the Magic Lantern name.
 It was claimed that historically the named belonged to the Wall Street address and both parties said that they would seek a resolution in court.

 Just login to your account and subscribe to this theater